YottaDB/YDBDoc/AdminOpsGuide/dse.rst

    Path--blk:off
    6:51 1A4:249 180

 This command locates block 180 by looking through the B-tree index for any pointer to the block.
-This command finds even those blocks that are connected to the tree but the first key in the block does not match the index path.
+This command even finds blocks that are connected to the tree but the first key in the block does not match the index path.

 Example: